cheap-glitch/toki/README.md

  * `toki-cut`: stop tracking and truncate the stopped interval to the closest minute
  * `toki-restart`: cancel and restart an interval
+ * `toki-restore`: resume tracking of the last interval and automatically fill the gap
  * `toki-switch`: cut the current interval and starts another

 See `toki help <command>` for more info.